 The data from the district's iReady assessment shows that though students are demonstrating growth, not all students groups are experiencing the same level of growth.
 In alignment with the District's Strategic Plan, the district is committed to monitoring all student growth as well as African-American students, multilingual learners (MLLs) and students with IEPs (SPED).
-The mid-year iReady assessment data showed that African American students were performing better than all students on both reading and math.
+The end of year iReady assessment data showed that African American students were performing better than all students in reading.
 However, the overall achievement and the growth rate for both MLLs and SPED demonstrates that we must continue to focus on these two populations in particular.
+Again, as a result of the District's designation for Differentiated Assistance for the Special Education student group, as well as a continued need to focus on this student group, we have developed a required LCAP goal, LCAP Goal 4, to support students in Special Education.